Are you a quince resister? We shall overcome.

 With a towel, rub the fuzz off of your little yellow pals.
 Place them whole in a baking dish and into a 350 oven for 20-30 minutes, or until they are light brown all over and just soft to the touch and your house smells like heaven.
 They may require turning halfway through if they are crowded in the pan.
 You may want to stop here and just eat them all.
 I understand.

-You can either peel them while they are whole and cut the bulk of the flesh off the core, or quarter them like you would an apple and then peel and core the sections.
+You can either peel them while they are whole and then cut the bulk of the flesh off the core, or quarter them like you would an apple and then peel and core the sections.
 Some will be very pithy in the center.
 Cut them up not very carefully (it's a slippery business, but trust me, way better than trying to deal with them raw) into chunks of 1" or less.
 Don't fret over stray bits of peel, which will cook away.

 Whichever method of butchering you use, save the cores and peels and pithy bits into a separate pot as you go, and when you are done coring and peeling (cut the cores open so the interior, seedy part is exposed, if you have not quartered them as you went), fill the pot with water and set it to boil, then simmer.
 Let it simmer a few hours, then strain off the now pink, thick (from the pectin) liquid and sweeten to taste with honey (preferably raw).
 You can add ginger root to this if you want--and I urge you to want that--just throw a few coin-slices of it in with the peels and cores.
 Use a very clean (rinse it with boiling water) jar to store this and it ought to last a while in the fridge.
 For an epic healing concoction, prepare Alana's magnificent garlic lemonade and mix it with a shot of this elixir.